f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

 Single vCPU (Skinny) tenants are supported, but that option is hidden under **Advanced** mode.
 This would allow for 22 single vCPU tenants per BX110 blade.
 While single vCPU’s guests are supported, they are not recommended for most environments.
 This is due to the fact that a single vCPU tenant is running on a single hyperthread, and performance of a single thread can be influenced by other services running on the other hyperthread of a CPU.
 Since this can lead to unpredictable behavior only a very lightly loaded LTM/DNS only type tenant should be considered for this option.
 As always proper sizing should be done to ensure the tenant has enough resources.

-A VELOS tenant supports 3 states: (**Configured, Provisioned, and Deployed**):
+A VELOS tenant supports 3 states: (**Configured**, **Provisioned**, and **Deployed**):

 •	**Configured**

   The tenant configuration exists on the chassis partition, but the tenant is not running, and no hardware resources (CPU, memory) are allocated to it.
 This is the initial state and the default.

 •	**Provisioned**

   Moves the tenant into the Provisioned state, which causes the system to install the software, assign the tenant to nodes, and create virtual disks for the tenant on those nodes.
 If you choose this option, it takes a few minutes to complete the provisioning.
 The tenant does not run while in this state.

 •	**Deployed**

   Changes the tenant to the Deployed state.
 The tenant is set up, resources are allocated to the tenant, the image is moved onto the blade, the software is installed, and after those tasks are complete, the tenant is fully deployed and running.
 If you choose this option, it takes a few minutes to complete the deployment and bring up the system.

 You may also configure **Crypto/Compression Acceleration**.
 This option is enabled by default, meaning the tenant will utilize and offload to crypto (SSL/TLS) and compression hardware, or it can be disabled meaning all crypto and compression will be done in software.
 It is highly recommended to use the default enabled option for best performance.